bayesianbrad/bayesianbrad.github.io/posts/2010_fingerprint-verification.md

 ---
-layout: project
+layout: post
 title: Fingerprint Verification System
 ---

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-This is system I developed as a class project for an introductory Image Processing course during the last year of my undergraduate studies.
+This is system I developed as a class post for an introductory Image Processing course during the last year of my undergraduate studies.

 The text below summarizes the main processing steps required for verifying if the fingerprint image belongs to a given person.
-All details are provided in the [project report]({{ "/assets/projects/2010_fingerprint-verification/report.pdf"  | prepend: site.baseurl }} ).
-Also, the slides I have prepared for [presentation]({{ "/assets/projects/2010_fingerprint-verification/slides.pdf" | prepend: site.baseurl }}) in class provide a good summary (slightly more detailed than what is given below).
+All details are provided in the [post report]({{ "/assets/posts/2010_fingerprint-verification/report.pdf"  | prepend: site.baseurl }} ).
+Also, the slides I have prepared for [presentation]({{ "/assets/posts/2010_fingerprint-verification/slides.pdf" | prepend: site.baseurl }}) in class provide a good summary (slightly more detailed than what is given below).

 #### Summary
 The process consistis of the following steps: